Mapping a City's Flow Using #UberData

-Just a reminder of how this works: here is San Francisco’s network visualizing the probability that a ride starts in one neighborhood and ends in another.
+Here is San Francisco’s network visualizing the probability that a ride starts in one neighborhood and ends in another:

-- Near North Side with itself (guess people don’t want to leave!)
+- Chicago: Near North Side with itself (…guess people don’t want to leave!)

-- City Center West / City Center East
+- Philadelphia: City Center West / City Center East